 Inconceivable!
 Best fantasy movies

-It’s one of the most quotable movies ever made and packed with hugely enjoyable set-pieces.
-Every performer buys into the unusual tone perfectly and, as a result, this is about as good as a fairy tale pastiche can possibly be.
+It’s one of the most quotable movies ever made and is packed with hugely enjoyable set pieces.
+Every performer buys into the unusual tone perfectly, and, as a result, this is about as good as a fairy tale pastiche can possibly be.
 As for Reiner’s hot streak, we’re not done with that yet.

 After redefining the fairy tale movie with The Princess Bride, Rob Reiner then turned his attention to the romantic comedy genre with the subtle, brilliant When Harry Met Sally.
 It traces more than a decade in the lives of the two title characters – played by Billy Crystal and Meg Ryan – from their meeting on a lengthy, bad-tempered road trip through to the many near-misses of their burgeoning romantic bond.

-The two central performances are tremendous and the script is exactly as well-observed as you’d expect from the legendary Nora Ephron.
-Any number of rom-coms could’ve made this list, but When Harry Met Sally feels like the pinnacle of the genre.
+The two central performances are tremendous, and the script is exactly as well-observed as you’d expect from the legendary Nora Ephron.
+Any number of the best rom-coms could’ve made this list, but When Harry Met Sally feels like the pinnacle of the genre.

 Skadoosh!
 Best family movies